-Google Chrome 77 build hit stable on 10th September 2019.
-With that, we had several new features like the global media controls, more dark theme, new presets, etc. On top of it, you have several new features like clipboard sharing on Android coming up in the Dev and Canary build.
+Google Chrome 79 build hit stable on 10th December 2019.
+With that, we have several new features like global media controls, tab freezing, clipboard syncing, etc. On top of it, you have small nifty tricks like Clipboard sharing coming up on the Android app.
 So, to sum it all up here are the best features coming to Google Chrome.

 Best Google Chrome Upcoming Features

 This was a long time due and seeing the rise in popularity of the Bing Wallpapers, Chrome had to give in.
 In the previous builds, you had the option to set up custom backgrounds but in the latest developer build, Google even provides built-in presets and themes for the new tab.

 Moreover, you also get a feature equivalent to Bing Daily which still doesn’t have a name.
 So, we will just call it Refresh Daily as per the name of the toggle.
 This will simply set up a new wallpaper on the new tab every single day.
 Additionally, you can also modify your home screen with custom website shortcuts or pre-populated ones based on your browsing history.